Because there will be days that challenge us…

 God knows exactly what your children need.
 He gave them to you to parent because He wanted you to shepherd them through their growing years.
 If you allow God to lead you — and remember to put Him in His correct position at the head of your family and your school each day — then the things your child needs to learn will get learned.
 And you will have peace.

-3 Replies to “Because there will be days that challenge us…”
+3 thoughts on “Because there will be days that challenge us…

 Comments are closed.